vosen/ZLUDA/TROUBLESHOOTING.md

 ### Result

-If everything went well you should see lines like this in the console output and in the log file specified by `ZLUDA_DUMP_DIR`:
+If all went well you should see lines like this in the console output and in the log file specified by `ZLUDA_DUMP_DIR`:

 ```
 cuGetProcAddress(symbol: "cuGetProcAddress", pfn: 0x7f8b9eb19b70, cudaVersion: 11030, flags: 0) -> CUDA_SUCCESS